Page last modified: March 12, 2021

 |Internuclear ophthalmoplegia (INO) recorded in right eye (recording method: VNG, Micromedical Technologies).
 Note how the rightward going saccades are brisk, while the leftward going saccades (adducing) are slow.|

-Supplemental material on the site DVD: Video of Internuclear ophthalmoplegia due to multiple sclerosis (same patient)
+Supplemental material : Video of Internuclear ophthalmoplegia due to multiple sclerosis (same patient)

 Table 6 lists the most frequent causes of asymmetrical velocity.
 There are several potential asymmetry patterns, the most common of which is normal abduction with slowed adduction.
 This occurs mainly in internuclear ophthalmoplegia or "INO" .
 INO is due to a lesion in the median longitudinal fasciculus or "MLF", which connects the paramedian pontine reticular formation and the oculomotor nucleus.
 The MLF is located immediately adjacent to the cerebral aqueduct.